Privacy Policy

 • Right to know how information is used

-• Right to file a complaint with Privacy Commissioner
+• Right to file a complaint with the Privacy Commissioner

 9.2 European Residents (GDPR)